mozart-maia/easyfinance/README.md

 This is a project made with NextJS, with integration with NeonDB (an online Postgres database) using Prisma as ORM.
 You can view it at the following link: [easyfinance-two.vercel.app](easyfinance-two.vercel.app) .
 I used some Radix UI and Shadcn components and ChartJS for the graphs.

+To make the login the username is "jairo@gmail.com" and password "blessdasilva"

 ## Screens:

 ![image](https://github.com/user-attachments/assets/f65d74aa-0bc1-4bb6-8425-8d98f3167aa6)